Yellow Orchid Vine

-Twining vines native to Mexico; useful in desert gardens, where they grow about 15 ft. and bloom at the hottest time of year.
+These twining vines native to Mexico are useful in desert gardens, where they grow to about 15 ft. and bloom at the hottest time of year.
 Bright green leaves in opposite pairs resemble those of honeysuckle (Lonicera).
 Bear clusters of five-petaled blossoms (the petals are shaped like Ping-Pong paddles); each bloom is centered with ten stamens.
 Oddly winged seedpods that look something like butterflies follow the flowers; these are sometimes used in dried arrangements.Mascagnia macroptera

 From South Ecuador and north Peru.
 Columnar cactus, branching with age.
 Slow growing in pots, fairly f...

 Brazilian native grows to 25–50 ft. high and 15–30 ft. wide, with open, irregular, oval-he...